Material and Spiritual Culture

 If the popes who presided the Vatican Council II lived a century earlier, they would be condemned as heretics by the Pope Pius IX for their being at variance with all the Syllabus points listed above, and many other ones.
 However, the Catholic Church deserves appreciation for her trying to match standards of modernity created in the age of Enlightenment.
 Even if the steps toward such adjustment come late, delayed by natural inertness of great institution, they give hope that in a future the church may support the modernizing of society.

-As for pragmatism, its motto can be expressed with the Chinese saying: “Black cat or white cat: if it can catch mice, it’s a good cat“.
+A motto for pragmatism can be found with the Chinese saying: “Black cat or white cat: if it can catch mice, it’s a good cat“.
 Thus, for a pragmatist, either the axiom of choice, or a higher order logic, is a good cat, as it does enable results vital for science, not attainable otherwise.

-Computational motivation for pragmatism can be rendered as follows.
+B. There is a computational motivation for pragmatism that can be rendered as follows.
 Let us not be discouraged by philosophical principialists’ aversions to certain theories, if only these theories either will make possible, or will dramatically speed up, some computational procedures crucial for science.
 In the paper, two such procedures are considered, one of them presupposing the axiom of choice, the other one — higher-order logics.

 The former is hidden at the bottom of skolemization or (in Hilbert’s approach) of the use of epsilon operator.
 Such devices are meant to algorithmise proofs with predicate logic (e.g., in form of Beth semantic tableaux) up to the highest possible degree (with regard to undecidability of logic).
 Just owing to such algoritmisation, we get able to harness computers that they work for us provig theorems or assisting us in proving.